Manisha Rani

-Manisha Rani (born on 9 June 1997) is an Indian media personality and actress.
+Manisha Rani (born on 9 June 1997) is an Indian actress and social media personality.
 She participated in the reality show Bigg Boss OTT Season 2 in 2023 where she finished as 2nd runner-up.
 In 2024.
 Previously she participated in the dance-reality show Jhalak Dikhhla Jaa 11 as a wild-card contestant and emerged as the winner of the season.
-In 2025, she made her acting debut in the web drama series Haale Dil, playing the main lead role of "Indu" on the YouTube channel Dreamiyata Drama.

 Early life

 Manisha was born in a middle-class family in the Munger District of Bihar to her father Manoj Kumar Chandi and mother Ragini Devi.
 In an interview, Manisha Rani revealed that her parents were separated when she was 8 years old and she along with her four siblings was raised by her father alone.

 Manisha Rani completed her education from her hometown in Munger and then she ran away from Bihar to Kolkata to learn dancing.
 In Kolkata, she took various jobs like working as a waitress and background dancer.